Alecoow/Discord-LLM/README.md

 - You will need to create environment variables on your system specifying the following:
   - BOT_API_KEY: Your discord "app" key
   - LLM_ENDPOINT: The endpoint to your inference server, e.g. https://openrouter.ai/api/v1
-  - LLM_Model: The name of your LLM, e.g. Qwen3-0.6b
+  - LLM_MODEL: The name of your LLM, e.g. Qwen3-0.6b
   - LLM_API_KEY: The API key for your LLM server
 - This project was tested Python 3.13.3, but should be compatible with 3.10 and newer.